-The Fiolić Winery is an ideal way to spend an hour or two on a hot summer’s day.
+The Fiolić Winery is ideal for spending an hour or two on a hot summer’s day.
 The team from Fiolić Winery has set up a wine tasting room that can accommodate up to 12 people, and they offer three types of experiences for you to have.

 Of course, the wine is excellent, but make sure that you try the liqueurs while you are there.
 There are two, one from sour cherry maraška and one from figs. The liqueurs have been awarded prizes and have received recognition on both local and international levels.

 Fun fact: The liqueurs are made using traditional handmade methods, and during production, desalinated seawater is used, giving the liqueurs their unique taste!

 Around 12km away from Zadar, in the beautiful Northern Dalmatia region, you will find the Kraljevski Winery.
 The plus point of this particular winery isn’t just how beautiful the scenery is or how delicious the wine is; it’s its location.
 At just over 10 minutes drive away from Zadar, you can easily take an afternoon out from your beach fun and enjoy some wine tasting.

 The hilltop location lends to some stunning views over the Adriatic, and the whole area, towering above Petrcane and Punta Skala, will take your breath away.
 The history of the winery is quite interesting, too, dating right back to 1066!
 The vineyards were put into production in 1072, with the land belonging to the Benedictine Monastery of St Mary, located in Zadar itself.

 Enough about the scenery and history though, what about the wine?

 Most of the work in the winery is done by hand, which is thought to be what gives the wine such a distinct and sharp taste and years of experience passed down through the generations.
 Kraljevski produces a mixture of white, red, and rose.